Business

 FAQs

-Which is healthier, burger or hot dog?
+Which is healthier, a burger or a hot dog?

 A lean burger is typically healthier.
 It offers more protein and fewer additives, while hot dogs often contain nitrites, higher sodium, and preservatives.